ahmetalperx/dp-cvep-speller/README.md

 3. Run the installer.
 4. **IMPORTANT:** When asked for the "Installation Folder", enter exactly:
    `D:\Users\alper\msys64`
-   *(If you don't have a D: drive, you can use `C:\msys64` instead, but the lab computers use the D: path.)* Click "Next" to finish and leave "Run MSYS2" checked at the end.
+   *(Replace 'alper' with your actual folder name.
+If you don't have a D: drive, you can use `C:\msys64` instead.)* Click "Next" to finish and leave "Run MSYS2" checked at the end.

 **3.1 Install Packages**
 When the MSYS2 terminal opens: